linode/docs/docs/guides/development/version-control/backing-up-gitlab-on-object-storage/index.md

 GitLab is a complete solution for all aspects of your software development.
 At its core, GitLab serves as your centralized remote Git repository.
 GitLab also features built-in tools that represent every task in your development workflow, from planning to testing to releasing.

 All modern GitLab installations additionally include tooling to create backups on Linode's Object Storage using a single command.
-This guide will describe the process for initially setting up an object Storage Bucket which can be used to remotely store backups created directly from Gitlab.
+This guide will describe the process for initially setting up an Object Storage Bucket which can be used to remotely store backups created directly from Gitlab.

 ## Before you Begin